Welcome to the DEPARTMENT OF INTERNATIONAL PARTNERSHIPS

 Truly Global Footprint

-To-date, G D Goenka University has concluded thirty-one partnerships with universities in thirteen countries: USA, UK, Australia, Canada, France, Italy, Uzbekistan, Chile, Turkey, Malaysia, Taiwan, Denmark and China.
+To-date, G D Goenka University has concluded thirty-five partnerships with universities in fifteen countries: USA, UK, Australia, Canada, France, Vietnam, Italy, Uzbekistan, Chile, Turkey, Indonesia, Malaysia, Taiwan, Denmark and Spain.
 Discussions are underway to substantially expand this global network substantially.

 Recent International Activities

-(a) Summer School: This provides opportunities, for students and accompanying faculty, for a two to three week study and cultural immersion in a foreign university.
-In some cases, students are also offered opportunities to engage in a short course.
+The University provides opportunities, for students and accompanying faculty, for a two to three week study and cultural immersion in a foreign university through the Summer School Programme.

 Collaborative Research Engagements